Autodidac/AlmondAI/AlmondAI/docs/TEACHER_BACKENDS.md

 Combine this information with the per-backend environment variables above to experiment with ensembles or fallback hierarchies tailored to your deployment.

+## LM Studio quick start

+LM Studio exposes an OpenAI-compatible server on `http://127.0.0.1:1234` by default.
+Launch the server inside LM Studio, then either:

+- export `ALMONDAI_CHAT_KIND=lmstudio` (the endpoint defaults to `http://127.0.0.1:1234/v1/chat/completions` and the model defaults to `lmstudio`), or
+- run `chat use lmstudio` from the AlmondAI console to apply the same defaults interactively.

+You can still override the endpoint/model manually if you host LM Studio on a different port or want to address a specific model ID.
+Supplying an API key is optional because the local server does not require authentication.